What is a Hysterosalpingography (HSG) Test?

 According to healthcare professionals, women should only undergo an HSG once every six months.

-Other diagnostic tests for fertility-related issues include ultrasound,laparoscopy, and hysteroscopy.
+Other diagnostic tests for fertility-related issues include ultrasound, laparoscopy, and hysteroscopy.

-Men are not exposed to HSG, but related tests, such as a sperm analysis, can be used to diagnose male fertility concerns.
+Men are not exposed to HSG, but related tests, such as sperm analysis, can be used to diagnose male fertility concerns.

 After an HSG, some women may have bloating or abdominal discomfort, but this is usually minimal and goes away within a few days.